dimitraz/integreatly-operator/test-cases/tests/installation/a22-verify-rhmiconfig-maintenance-backup-validation.md

      applyFrom : "DDD HH:mm"
 ```

-1. Add new values in correct format to ensure the validation works with no error

-We require the expected values outlined above, we also expect these values to be parsed as a 1hour window
+1. Add new values in correct format to ensure the validation works with no error.
+We require the expected values outlined above.
+We also expect these values to be parsed as a 1 hour window, which should not overlap

-These windows can not overlap, the following steps we need to add a number of poorly formatted values and overlapping window values and ensure
-the validation webhook stops these values from being updated
-2. Add poorly formatted values eg `"wefwef:wfwefwef", 12:111, sqef 12:13, 42:23` etc
+2. Add poorly formatted values for the `backup.applyOn` and `maintenance.applyFrom` fields, e.g: `"wefwef:wfwefwef", 12:111, sqef 12:13, 42:23` etc and ensure that the validation webhook does not allow these changes to be made

-4. Add overlapping values,
+3. Add overlapping values for these time windows, e.g:
 ```yaml
 spec:
   backup: